PLEASE REVIEW THIS NOTICE CAREFULLY. IT DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED, DISCLOSED, AND ACCESSED

 - How We May Use or Disclose Your Protected Health Information

-Child and Family Agency (also referred to hereafter as “CFA”) will ask you to sign a consent form that allows CFA to use and disclose your protected health information.
+Child and Family Agency of Southeastern Connecticut, Inc. (also referred to hereafter as “CFA”) will ask you to sign a consent form that allows CFA to use and disclose your protected health information.
 Even if not specifically listed below, CFA may use and disclose your PHI as permitted or required by law or as authorized by you.
 We will make reasonable efforts to limit access to your PHI to those persons or classes of persons, as appropriate, in our workforce who need access to carry out their duties.
 In addition, if required, we will make reasonable efforts to limit the PHI to the minimum amount necessary to accomplish the intended purpose of any use or disclosure and to the extent such use or disclosure is limited by law.
 We may use and disclose your PHI for the following:

 - For Payment – so that we can bill and receive payment for the treatment and related services you receive.
 We may disclose your health information to your payment source, including insurance or managed care company, Medicare, Medicaid, or another third-party payor.
 For example, we may need to provide your health plan information to confirm your coverage, to request prior authorization for a proposed treatment, or to document the treatment you received so your health plan will reimburse us.

 - For Health Care Operations – as necessary for operations of CFA, such as quality assurance and improvement activities, reviewing the competence and qualifications of health care professionals, medical review, legal services, and auditing functions, and general administrative activities of CFA.
 For example, we may use your health care information to work to improve the quality of the services we provide.